 - the member of staff (full and part time teaching and non-teaching) has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or - have been recruited to fill a post for which there is a demonstrable skill shortage.
 In all cases, the member of school staff must have parental responsibility (sole or shared) for the applicant.

 Rule 5: Nearest School

-Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate on the basis of faith.
+Children for whom it is their nearest school.
+This includes all schools except those which allocate on the basis of faith (membership or practice) before allocating on the basis of distance/location.

 Rule 6: Distance